Skip to main content

 • Reverse Audits

-Organizations with a commitment to quality control recognize that quality begins before an application is taken and continues throughout the entire mortgage origination process.
+Organizations with a commitment to quality control recognize that quality begins before an application is taken.
+It then continues throughout the entire mortgage origination process.

-Young & Associates is committed to your organization’s future success and we look forward to assisting you to ensure or enhance that success.
+Young & Associates is committed to your organization’s future success.
+We look forward to assisting you to ensure or enhance that success.
 Please visit our website, www.younginc.com, to learn more about us or contact Dave Reno at 330.442.3455 or dreno@younginc.com.

 The Consumer Financial Protection Bureau (CFPB) celebrated Halloween in 2012 by releasing its updated Supervision and Examination Manual (version 2.0).
 The manual includes updated examination procedures for assessing compliance with Unfair, Deceptive, or Abusive Acts or Practices (UDAAP) rules.
 The updated examination procedures give bankers a guide for what their examiners will be looking for in terms of UDAAP compliance, including the then-new “abusive” standard.